-WWE, from time to time, will bring back old faces from the past.
-There goal in returning past names is to boost ratings and increase PPV buys.
-The biggest old names would generally return for the biggest stage of them all (Wrestlemania).
+We are currently in that certain season again; Wrestlemania season!
+These are the times where weeks into Wrestlemania we witness great story-lines development between Superstars ,which will contribute in making better Raws and Smackdowns than we would normally watch.
+We also seem to have the return of old faces, which defiantly have a contribution to the biggest stage of them all (Wrestlemania).
 These old faces could include managers, wrestlers…etc. But for this article; I mean specifically past wrestlers who return from a long period of absence to have major roles in WWE once again.
 The simple question from this article is ‘Are Bringing Back Part-Timers A Bad Thing?’

 In all honesty, does it matter if part-times steal the spotlight for a temporary time?
 Does it matter If the particular part-timer is only returning to the WWE for money?
 Does it matter if the part-timer doesn’t care as much for the business than current superstars?
 Unless it effects their performance, so for all of those questions my answer is no. What does matter is, will this particular part timer generate a lot of money for WWE?
 Will this part-timer make people interested in what their doing?
 Will this part-timers return be meaningful?
 For all those questions my answer is yes!